 Do you offer telehealth?

 Yes, I offer HIPAA compliant video sessions to support increased access to quality, affirming therapy.
 Phone sessions are also available for those experiencing screen exhaustion, as needed.
 Texting and email is reserved for scheduling purposes only to maintain the therapeutic boundary.
-There's no difference in rates for telehealth sessions, but please confirm your insurance reimburses for telehealth sessions, if applicable.
+There's no difference in rates for telehealth sessions, so please confirm your insurance reimburses for telehealth sessions, if applicable.

 What forms of payment do you accept?

 Cash, Credit / Debit Card, FSA, Zelle: Payment is due in full at the time of our session each week unless we discuss an alternate arrangement prior to meeting.

 How long is each therapy session?

 The complimentary consultation is about 35 minutes.
 Individual sessions are typically 45 minutes.
 Couples' sessions are typically 60-75 minutes.

 What's your cancellation policy?